CMSC389R/Penetration-Testing/README.md

 exploit
 ```

 This gave me a large amount of output, but from all this data a few keywords popped out at me, the username, password, flag, and easter egg.
-The easter egg was something not recognizable, but one thing that led me to believe that it was encrpyted was the ```'='``` character at the end of the long string of letters, I knew that this character is used as padding for 64bit encryption.
+The easter egg was something not recognizable, but one thing that led me to believe that it was encrpyted was the ```'='``` character at the end of the long string of letters, I knew that this character is used as padding for 64bit encryption, so after running it through a decoder, I recieved the easter egg message:

 ```